There and back again: A circuit extraction tale: Rewriting while preserving the existence of gflow

 \begin{definition}[Generalisation of {\cite[Definition~5]{MP08-icalp}} to multiple measurement planes] For a given labelled open graph $(G,I,O,\ld)$ and two given gflows $(g,\prec)$ and $(g',\prec')$ of $(G,I,O,\ld)$, $(g,\prec)$ is \emph{more delayed} than $(g',\prec')$ if for all $k$,

 and there exists a $k$ such that the inequality is strict.
 A gflow $(g,\prec)$ is \emph{maximally delayed} if there exists no gflow of the same open graph that is more delayed. \end{definition}

 \begin{theorem}[Generalisation of {\cite[Theorem~2]{MP08-icalp}} to multiple measurement planes] There exists a polynomial time algorithm that decides whether a given \LOG\ has an extended gflow, and that outputs such a gflow if it exists.
 Moreover, the output gflow is maximally delayed. \end{theorem} The proof of this theorem can be found in Appendix~\ref{sec:FindingGflow}.
+The algorithm we find is a relatively straightforward generalisation of that of Ref.~\cite{MP08-icalp}, but the proofs required to show its correctness are complicated somewhat by the case distinctions required for the three measurement planes.
+We note also that our detailed proof shows that the original proofs of Ref.~\cite{MP08-icalp} missed some case distinctions and conditions.